bhar4t/bhar4t/articles/nodejs-upgrade-guide-v16-to-v20-cra5.md

 npm audit fix --dev
 ```

 Once the command executed, multiple dependencies updated along with `react-scripts` which was `v4.0.3`, now it is `^5.0.1`.
-Changed multiple codes that related to my listed dependencies in `package.json` for you it will different.
+Changed multiple codes related to my listed dependencies in `package.json`, this will be different in case of your application.

 ---